enumura1/chatbot-flow-editor/README.md

 ## JSON Structure

-When you export a flow, you'll get a JSON structure like:
+When you export a flow, you'll get a JSON structure like

 ```json
 [